-You set up a code-generation pipeline where a Claude Code or Codex agent writes code, then a “validator agent” is supposed to run linting and unit tests before output is accepted.
-On a deadline, the orchestrator logic has a bug: when the validator agent returns a timeout error, the orchestrator treats it as a pass and promotes the output anyway.
-The unvalidated code reaches production.
-Or in a CrewAI pipeline, the “review crew member” is defined but the task dependency is wired as optional, so the planner agent skips it entirely on tasks it deems “simple.”
-Validation steps that can be skipped will be skipped.
+You wired a pipeline where a Claude Code or Codex agent writes code, then a validator step runs linting and unit tests before the output is accepted.
+On a deadline, the orchestrator has a bug: when the validator times out and returns None, the gate treats it as a pass and promotes the code anyway.
+Or in a CrewAI crew, the review task is defined but the planner skips it on tasks it deems “simple.”
+Either way, unvalidated output reaches production.

 Common causes